Frequently Asked Questions

 The Ring Study and ASPIRE make up the centerpiece of IPM’s Dapivirine Ring Licensure Program.
 As the ring’s developer and regulatory sponsor, IPM designed the licensure program to provide the strength of evidence required by regulatory authorities to support the ring’s potential licensure.
 In addition to the two Phase III studies, the clinical component of IPM’s licensure program includes several smaller studies to examine the ring’s safety in adolescents and women over 45, condom compatibility, possible drug interactions and use during menses and with tampons.

 What’s next for the dapivirine ring?

-IPM plans to submit the comprehensive dossier of evidence regulators require to license the product for public use in Q1 2017, once all data on the ring have been compiled.
+IPM plans to submit the comprehensive dossier of evidence regulators require to license the product for public use in mid-2017, once all data on the ring have been compiled.
 IPM is committed to working closely with governments, donors, communities and civil society partners to fully understand the findings from the ring studies and determine how the ring could best strengthen HIV prevention programs.
-In addition, IPM is planning to conduct an open-label extension (OLE) follow-on study to provide former Ring Study participants with the dapivirine ring while it is under regulatory review.
-Discussions will take place on a similar OLE study for former ASPIRE participants.
+In addition, in July 2016, IPM and MTN launched open-label extension (OLE) follow-on studies, DREAM and HOPE to provide former Ring Study and ASPIRE participants, respectively, with the dapivirine ring while it is under regulatory review.

 Ring Study results in detail

 How did The Ring Study determine whether the ring helped prevent HIV?

 As noted, women in the ring studies were randomly assigned to the active group receiving the dapivirine ring or a placebo group.
 In addition, all women participating in the trials received HIV risk-reduction counselling, free male condoms, STI testing and treatment, and other medical services.
 When sufficient data had been collected, we compared the rates of HIV infection in each arm to determine whether women who used the active ring had a lower rate of infection.
 This tells us whether the ring worked to help prevent HIV.